 Regardless of the size of the enterprise, SAFe allows scalability and configurability that suits our business needs, and helps in focusing on delivering working software after every two weeks.
 Agile Release Train (ART) brings together multiple agile teams on a consistent routine every 8-12 weeks in what is known as a Program Increment (PI).
 Planning cadence based sessions where agile teams come together to define the goals they wish to achieve is next fixed and time bound.
 PI planning is a face to face, collaborative, interactive and innovative session that builds team spirit and synergy and promotes the sharing of strategy, common vision and architecture amongst development and the managerial teams.

 Continuous integration and validation among the teams and constant feedback from customers helps maintain a successful business relationship leaving room for improvement throughout the entire process; which in turn provides significant improvement in business productivity, quality, employee engagement and time to market.

-SAFe Core Values are responsible for ordering the behaviour and action of an organization working in a SAFe portfolio.
+SAFe Core Values are responsible for ordering the behavior and action of an organization working in a SAFe portfolio.
 Determining core values of an organization is an essential part of its success.
 SAFe is an industry-proven, value-focused method for scaling Agile at the Enterprise level.
 SAFe helps teams in large organizations to meet the organization's strategic goals, not just individual project goals.

 The framework offers the ability to maintain and create a centralized strategy to deliver value.
 The SAFe model has four levels that centralize the strategic themes of an organization.
 Centralized strategy is combined with the decentralized agile development execution.
 Adhering to these values makes the path to accomplishing your business objectives consistent and creates a unified thriving culture for all participants.